borntofrappe/the-nature-of-code/README.md

   shape = love.physics.newCircleShape(RADIUS)
   ```

-  Different functions provide different shapes, like circles, rectangles.
-The parameters vary accordingly.
+  Different functions provide different geometries, like circles, rectangles, polygons.
+The parameters vary according to the desired shape, considering for instance the radius for a circle.

-- a _fixture_ is finally how the body and shape are attached together.
+- a _fixture_ is attaches a body and shape together.

   ```lua
   fixture = love.physics.newFixture(body, shape)
   ```

-  The fixture is also where the entity can set other features, like density and restitution.
+  The fixture is also where the entity can set other features, like density, restitution.

 This is enough to have the world consider and update an object.
 To provide a visual then, Love2D provides different methods to retrieve the defining features of the bodies.
-In the context of a circle, `body:getX()`. `body:getY()` and `shape:getRadius()` allow to find the measures for the circle's position and radius.
+In the context of a circle, `body:getX()`. `body:getY()` and `shape:getRadius()` allow to find the measures for the circle"s position and radius.

 #### Particles

-The demo works to create two entities dedicated to different shapes, a circle and a square, and to populate a table with multiple copies of each.

-It is also important to stress the importance of removing entities when they are no longer necessary.
+The demo works to create two entities dedicated to different shapes, a circle and a rectangle, and to populate a table with multiple copies of each.
+Adding multiple objects is also important to stress the importance of removing entities when they are no longer necessary.
 Removing items involves two steps:

 - update the table so that the bodies are not rendered in `love.draw`